macropay-solutions/php-framework-docs/testing.md

         }
     }

+> [!WARNING]
+> Because PHP-Framework enforces strict architectural boundaries, **closure serialization is completely unsupported and forbidden**.
+When validating or defining queued jobs and their execution payloads, you must strictly utilize **Storable Array Callables** (e.g., `[Class::class, 'method']`) instead of closures.

 > **Note:** This method only detects jobs that are dispatched via the `dispatch` global helper function or the `$this->dispatch` method from a route or controller.
 It does not detect jobs that are sent directly to `Queue::push`.
 Always use `app('queue')` or `dispatch()` to queue your jobs.

 <a name="running-tests"></a>